bevanshaw/dino-card/README.md

 ----------------------------------------------------------------------------------------------------------------------------------

-This template should help get you started developing with Vue 3 in Vite.
+This information should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup